 summary of all the capacitors used.
 The values in each column indicate the number of

 capacitors needed of each value for each rail.

-power rails.
-Changes in various worksheets that supply data to this worksheet will have a
+decouple some power rails.
+Changes in various worksheets that supply data to this worksheet

 substantial effect on the capacitors required.